Recovery of funds from the Madoff investment scandal: Claim procedures

 On January 2, 2009, Picard sent letters to 8,000 potential claimants – advising customers they had until March 2, 2009, and creditors, until July 2, 2009, to place claims.

-On February 20, 2009, Picard, at a meeting with Madoff creditors who include individual investors, banks, charities and others, indicated that his investigation has to date not found any evidence that any securities were purchased on behalf of customers in at least 13 years.
+On February 20, 2009, Picard, at a meeting with Madoff creditors, who include individual investors, banks, charities and others, indicated that his investigation has to date not found any evidence that any securities were purchased on behalf of customers in at least 13 years.
 It was "cash in and cash out."
 He identified more than $830 million in liquid assets that may be subject to recovery.
 David Sheehan, a lawyer working for Picard, indicated: "We are looking at every member of the Madoff family."

-On April 23, 2009, Picard said he wouldn't seek to recover funds from "net losers" in the fraud, referring to those who lost more than they withdrew over time, but those investors must prove it.
+On April 23, 2009, Picard said he would not seek to recover funds from "net losers" in the fraud, referring to those who lost more than they withdrew over time, but those investors must prove it.
 223 investors who have a direct personal relationship with the Madoff clan have received letters seeking the return of funds totaling $735 million they redeemed from the Madoff firm as many as six years before the firm collapsed—the time limit allowed under New York law.
 Known as the legal doctrine of fraudulent conveyance in bankruptcy proceedings means that investors who withdrew their money before the fraud was revealed may be compelled to return their profits or even part of their initial investments.
 Many of these 223 investors – Madoff's relatives, employees, and their relatives, and those managers who fed billions of dollars of investors' money to him, withdrew funds within the previous 90 days of Madoff's December 10, 2008, arrest.